CBL2C/Notes/01_HTML/03_Page_Structure_Layout.md

 ## Body
 The Body of an HTML file is the content that appears to someone viewing that page in a web browser.
 This is the only part of a web page that is easily Human-Readable and accessible to the layperson using the web.

+Any and all content meant to be viewed by the average internet user always goes in the Body.

 <br>